-The last time I went to Tartine Bakery I was with an Australian friend I had met through this blog.
+The last time I went to Tartine Bakery in San Francisco, I was with an Australian friend I had met through this blog.

 Elishka has a healthy appreciation for food, as do I, so we came in with a game plan.
 “Don’t you let me walk out of there without the banana cream tart!” she entreated me.
 I told her I simply had to have the lemon cream tart.

 We walked in on a rainy Wednesday morning at precisely 8:10 and witnessed something that apparently never happens in Tartine Bakery: no line.

 Strolling right up to the counter, we ordered a lemon cream tart, pain au chocolat, morning bun, croissant, cappuccino, and cafe au lait.
 (The banana cream tarts, as it turned out, would not be ready until 9 a.m.)

 We took a seat at a wooden table by the window and intended to share our spoils.
 I knew it was the start of a beautiful friendship when Elishka took one glance at my lemon tart and said, “I better get my own.
 I don’t want to regret anything.”

 The lemon cream tart is a piece of art, though I think I enjoyed feasting my eyes upon it more than feasting my mouth.

 The crust is hard to break with a fork, so I had this internal battle between breaking off pieces of it with a fork like a dainty lady or shoving the whole thing in my mouth; I opted to be a lady.
 The filling is smooth and tangy, topped with a dollop of unsweetened cream that is a welcomed respite from the sharp sourness of the lemon.
 All in all, it is a great pastry.
 The part I didn’t like was the lemon filling had a strange aftertaste that I can’t quite put my finger on… Perhaps it’s the egg I was tasting?